Shedward/timus/README.md

 Usage example
 -----
-1. Set your default lang and JudjeID:
+0. Optionaly you can set default lang and JudjeID:

     `timus setdef -lgcc -i86583AV`